elembie/xlab/README.md

 ## Running

-The entire solution is detailed in the `docker-compose.yaml` file, as long as you have `docker` and `docker-compose` installed you can from the root directory by;
+The entire solution is detailed in the `docker-compose.yaml` file, as long as you have `docker` and `docker-compose` installed you can run from the root directory by;

 ```$ docker-compose build && docker-compose up```